 Sketch Cast is a showcase in which actors perform their own material, as part of an ensemble.
 Groups will be cast via a submission AND audition process.
 Members will be selected by faculty directors based on their writing submission, resume, and audition.

-Writing submissions will be accepted until Thursday, February 9.
-Auditions will be held in the evening on Sunday, February 12.
-Selected actors will perform in one of two separate runs: Wednesdays at 10:30pm, March 22-April 5 or April 12-26.
+Writing submissions will be accepted until Thursday, April 13.
+Auditions will be held in the evening on Monday, April 17.
+Selected actors will perform in one of two separate runs: Wednesdays at 10:30pm, May 17-31 or June 7-21.